jpancho/BookingApp/README.md

-Booking Application created with React, Node, Express, and MongoDB
+Booking Application created with React, Node, Express, and MongoDB.<br>
+You can add, list, book, and delete performers.<br>

 React is a frontend framework used to design SPA's, files under `/frontend/src` <br>
 Node is a backend framework in conjunction with Express to build the API, server found in `/backend/src/server.js` <br>
 MongoDB is a NoSQL database, schema is found in `/backend/src/schema.js`

-Have React, Node and MongoDB installed. <br>
+Have [React](https://reactjs.org/), [Node](https://nodejs.org/en/) and [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) installed. <br>
 In the `/frontend/` and `/backend/`, run to install packages:

 ### `npm install`
+Make sure you run twice as `/frontend` and `/backend` require different packages.

 In `/frontend/`, you can run: